 In the Display Legend window, remove the top Level II Radar Data (KARX) listed under Radar Displays by clicking on the trash can icon to the right of it.

-Close the Display Legend window by clicking on the ‘x’ in the upper right of the window.
+Close the Display Legend window by clicking on the ‘x’ in the upper corner of the window.

 Displaying Level II radar images: Radar Cross Section